header gradient

 Biosecurity & Pandemic Preparedness

-Synthetic biology – for example, in the form of engineered pathogens – might be one of the highest existential risks this century.
+Synthetic biology – for example, in the form of engineered pathogens – might be one of the major risks this century.
 Even though the current COVID-19 crisis has significantly increased the resources and attention dedicated to natural pandemics, risks due to engineered pandemics and other biotechnology remain relatively neglected – especially within legal research.

 Icon ID